ShahoodulHassan/cinema_scope/README.md

 # cinema_scope

-A movie finding and rating app
+A TMDb app to showcase various features and packages of Flutter.

 ## Getting Started